RajaJaganathan/angularjs-best-practices/README.md

 #####My favourite tips for angularjs developement:

-* Use always controller as syntax and never pollute any value/property on $scope/scope.
+* Use always controller as syntax and never pollute any value/property on $scope/scope property.

-* Don't pollute variable on controller' vm and $scope which are not use/accessed from template.
+* Don't pollute variables and methods on controller' vm and $scope which are not used/accessed from views.

 * Always use bindToController when using isolate scope

-* Use fully controller as syntax like at $scope.$watch(vm.foo, function(){});
+* Always use controller as syntax like at $scope.$watch(vm.foo, function(){});

-* Use $digest methods instead of $apply when ever possible
+* Use $digest methods instead of $apply when ever possible.

-* In controller never attached to variable and method which are not used in angular template

-* Use directive controller as API
+* Use directive controller as API for component

-* Controller should not aware of business logic and should be thin as much as possible
+* At any point controller should not aware of any business logic and should be thin as much as possible and should Obey(SRP)

-* Controller shouldn't be shared with any service/controller etc..,
+* Controller should n't be shared with any factory/service/other controller etc..,

 * Never use $parent().$parent() it hard to test it will break if we use ng-if, ng-include since it introduce new scope

 * Use ng-message-exp for dynamic validation fields

-* Use one way binding when ever possible.
+* Use one way binding when ever possible by using ng-bind and {{::variableName}}

 * Setup environment variable like devlopment production configuration path,mode by using gulp-ng-constants plugin